Safeguarding & Wellbeing

 School Safeguarding Software for Reporting Concerns

 Safeguarding our children and vulnerable adults is paramount.
 Securely logging, tracking and dealing with data is vital in an educational setting.
-To ensure the safety and welfare of our students and residents, GNSA staff are trained to log concerns on the TASC CURA reporting platform.
+To ensure the safety and welfare of our students and residents, GNSA staff are trained to log concerns on the Safeguard My School platform.

 Paper based systems, individual documents on segregated software programs, can cause communication failures, secure data lost and an extremely difficult way to track information.
-CURA provides you with a permission leveled, secure and easy to use contact database allowing for quick and simple logging of data, a referral system, links to external resources, evidence and reports for external bodies.
+Safeguard My School provides you with a permission levelled, secure and easy to use contact database allowing for quick and simple logging of data, a referral system, links to external resources, evidence and reports for external bodies.

 Counsellor and Drama therapist services